mdn/browsercompat/docs/draft/issues.rst

 The current compatibility data on developer.mozilla.org in MDN wiki format, a combination of HTML and KumaScript.

-A MDN page will be imported as a feature-set.
+A MDN page will be imported as a feature with at least one child feature.

 Here's the MDN wiki version of the Specifications section for `Web/CSS/border-image-width`_: